brightdigit/ContributeWordPress/Content/tutorials/combine-corelocation-publishers-delegates.md

-I recently covered [this topic at 360iDev 2020](https://www.youtube.com/watch?v=zkFxOlmLWoA), so in this series of articles, I'd like to go into detail regarding the process.
+I recently covered [this topic at 360iDev 2020](https://www.youtube.com/watch?v=zkFxOlmLWoA), so in this series of articles, I’d like to go into detail regarding the process.
 That is the process of adapting an older API for Combine.
 Specifically **we are going to be building a basic SwiftUI app which displays your latitude and longitude with CoreLocation.** This includes: